 The Best Video Doorbells

-Gone are the days of "Knock, knock!
-Who’s there?" when someone's at your front door.
-Thanks to technology like networked doorbell cameras and digital peepholes, you don’t need to race from the kitchen to the front door to see who’s outside.
-Digital peepholes let you see who's there at a glance via a digital display by your door.
-And remote doorbell cameras let you reach for your smartphone or phone when the doorbell rings to see a photo or live streaming video from your doorbell camera.
+Thanks to technology like WiFi doorbell cameras and digital peepholes, you don’t need to open the door to see who's there.
+WiFi doorbell cameras let you reach for your smartphone or home phone when the doorbell rings to see a photo or live streaming video from your doorbell camera.
+And, digital peepholes let you see who's there at a glance via a digital display by your door.

-When choosing the best video doorbell for you home, you'll want to assess your door answering needs.
-First, do you just want to see who's there when you're at home, or do you want to "answer" the door when you're away as well?
+When choosing the best video doorbell for your home, you'll want to assess your door answering needs.
+First, do you just want to see who's there when you're at home, or do you want to "answer" the door when you're away?
 If you just need to check when you're at home, a digital peephole viewer that mounts on your door to give you a large, wide-angle view of who's on your doorstep may be the way to go.
 Another at-home solution is a phone system that rings and shows you on your handset who's at the door.

-If you need to see who's visiting your home when you're away, upgrade to a Wi-Fi-enabled video doorbell.
-These internet-connected doorbells let you see who's there, and they're also often motion-activated so they can capture and store video of visitors, even those who don't end up ringing the bell.
+If you need to see who's visiting your home when you're away or want to "answer" the door remotely, upgrade to a Wi-Fi-enabled video doorbell.
+These internet-connected doorbells let you see and speak to who's there, and they're also often motion-activated so they can capture and store video of visitors, even those who don't end up ringing the bell.